gamemanual0/gm0/source/docs/power-and-electronics/motor-guide/motor-glossary.rst

          :width: 200

    NeveRest Motor
       The NeveRest Motor, sold by AndyMark, is a :term:`RS-555 series motor <RS-550 Series Motor>` that is available in spur gear and planetary options.
-It has a 6mm D-shaft output.
+It has a 6 mm D-shaft output.

    Yellow Jacket Motor
       Yellow Jacket motors are the :term:`RS-555 series motor <RS-550 Series Motor>` and :term:`planetary gearbox <Planetary Gear>` sold by goBILDA.
-They come with a 6mm D-shaft (5202 series) or 8mm REX shaft (5203/5204 series) and are available in many different :term:`gear ratios <Gear Reduction>` from 3.7:1 up to 188:1.
+They come with a 6 mm D-shaft (5202 series) or 8 mm REX shaft (5203/5204 series) and are available in many different :term:`gear ratios <Gear Reduction>` from 3.7:1 up to 188:1.

       .. image:: images/glossary/yellow-jacket.png
          :alt: A Yellow Jacket motor